EN

 • What user research has the team conducted related to this project?

-A few tips when interviewing stakeholders?
+A few tips for interviewing stakeholders?

 1. Plan ahead

-2. Keep a relaxed and friendly spirit
+2. Maintain a relaxed and friendly spirit

-3. Listen to the interview participant
+3. Listen to the interview participants

 5. Be flexible

-6. Let them leave if necessary
+6. Let them go

 7. Tell them about the benefits